 The review of literature is mandatory for generating an authentic research idea.
 Citing the literature that you consulted for your topic of research is yet another prerequisite to cover while scripting your research.
 In a grant application, the literature citation section works as a referencing list for the reviewers.
 It is often taken for granted by many research writers.
 This is because they are usually new in the field of research.
-They do not know the actual purpose, rules, and the potential errors of the literature citation section.
+They do not know the actual purpose, rules, and potential errors of the literature citation section.
 So, this article exclusively addresses those research writers who are new to this field.

 Purpose of Citing the Literature